 Martha is the newest addition to the counselling team.
 She is in the process of completing her training to gain the Level 4 Diploma in Therapeutic Counselling and accreditation with BACP.
-In recovery herself, Martha brings energy and youth to the counselling team, and is incredibly passionate about supporting our clients to become the best versions of themselves.
+Martha brings energy and youth to the counselling team, and is incredibly passionate about supporting our clients to become the best versions of themselves.

 Having joined the organisation in 2000, Lou is the longest serving member of staff!
 She manages all finance operations at The Providence Projects and runs a tight ship!
 Fortunately for us, Lou strongly values continuing investment in the organisation, meaning that the staff team continue to keep up with the latest training, accommodation standards are kept high and The Providence Projects remain leaders in the field.